-To start, you’ll need to create a CSV spreadsheet with anywhere from 1-200 addresses.
-All of your data will need to be entered into one CSV column (Column “A”) and your first cell needs to list the word “Address” (Cell “1A”).
+To start, you’ll need to create a CSV spreadsheet with anywhere from 1-200 addresses or latitude and longitude coordinates.
+All of your address data will need to be entered into one CSV column (Column “A”) and your first cell needs to list the word “address” (Cell “1A”).
 You’ll also want to make sure you don’t have any spaces after the word Address in your first cell.
 While some batch uploads require you to split up the address, city, state and zip, ours requires you to combine them all into one cell.
 See an example spreadsheet below:

 After finalizing your CSV spreadsheet, click on the CSV icon in the toolbar and upload the file you just created by either dragging the file to the upload box or clicking on the box to select and upload the file.
 You will see a notification telling you that your file is ready to run.